geoneric/fern/source/fern/algorithm/no_data_compression.md

 - The size of the data collections.
 There may be a threshold in the number of values in the collections below which the overhead of no-data compression dominates the possitive effect.
 - The execution policy passed to the algorithms.
+  See fern::algorithm::ExecutionPolicy
 - The hardware available to the calculations.

 The only way to tell whether no-data compression is useful or not is by timing the code.
-Fern contains the Stopwatch class that is useful for timing snippets of code.
+Fern contains the fern::Stopwatch class that is useful for timing snippets of code.